 - 2019 (June 11): “Poesia e Rasura.”
 MATLIT: Materialities of Literature postdoc conference presentation, University of Coimbra, Portugal. link

 - 2018 (Aug.
 14): “Literature Mods.”
 Conference paper, ELO 2018, UQAM, Canada. link

 - Seiça, Álvaro.
-“Poetry and Erasure: Constellations of Practices.”
+“The Erasing Impulse: Veiling and Unveiling the Poetic and the Political.”
 Global Perspectives on Digital Literature, ed. by Torsa Ghosal.
 New York: Routledge (forthcoming 2022).

 - Seiça, Álvaro.
 “Da Subversão e da Pornografia: Livros Censurados durante o Estado Novo.”
 Livros Proibidos e Censurados no Estado Novo.
 Lisbon: Biblioteca Nacional de Portugal (forthcoming 2022).

 - Seiça, Álvaro.
 “Depending or Transgressing?
 Kinetic Writing that Belongs and Breaks Away.”
 Interférences Littéraires / Literaire interferenties 25, ed.
 Chris Tanasescu (2021): 283-305. link

 - Seiça, Álvaro.
 “Kinetic Poetry.”
 Electronic Literature as Digital Humanities: Contexts, Forms, and Practices, ed. by Dene Grigar and James O’Sullivan.
 London: Bloomsbury, 2021: 173-202. doi:10.5040/9781501363474.ch-015. link